slowfx/bitcore-mona/README.md

 Bitcore for Monacoin
 =======

-Hi, You don't need to use for monacoin.
+Hi, You don't need to use this fork for monacoin.
 You can use the original bitcore for monacoin like this.

 ```